NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

         ],
         "datasets": [
             {
-                "doc": "Width, height and depto of image, or imaged area (meters).", "name": "field_of_view",
+                "doc": "Distance from camera/monitor to target/eye.",
+                "name": "distance",
+                "quantity": "?",
                 "type": "float32"
             },
             {
                 "doc": "Description of image relative to some reference frame (e.g., which way is up).
 Must also specify frame of reference.", "name": "orientation",
+                "quantity": "?",
                 "type": "text"
             },
             {
-                "doc": "Distance from camera/monitor to target/eye.",
-                "name": "distance",
+                "doc": "Width, height and depto of image, or imaged area (meters).", "name": "field_of_view",
+                "quantity": "?",
                 "type": "float32"
             }
         ],